RdCargo/Cargo-WP/readme.txt

 * bulk shipment create with applied cash on delivery settings

 == 5.0.5 ==
-* fix cargo send button in orders summary page to account cash on delivery setings
+* fix cargo send button in orders summary page to account cash on delivery settings

+== 5.0.6 ==
+* fix bulk print labels in a new tab with transient